Seattle Viaduct Repair Shaft Analysis

 First, a little background for those unaware with the story:

 While we are missing some geotechnical and structural information, we made a series of rough but conservative assumptions for soil properties, water levels, and structural properties to analyze the circular shaft.
-Some rough geotechnical section could be assumed since the geotechnical baseline report is available online (close to Main Street on map):

 Fill for 15ft